Drugs

 Severe asthma crisis

 • Consider IV or IM epinephrine in the crashing asthmatic patient to deliver a systemic 𝛽-2 agonist agent (when inhaled bronchodilators have trouble getting into the lower airway).
-Give as a push-dose if administered IV, and an equivalent anaphylaxis dose for IM administration.

 *ROSC: Return of Spontaneous Circulation